 Punta de Jandia

 If you keep on driving, you’ll arrive at the last city in the south: Morro Jable.
 Pass through it and follow the road that, going out of the city, will soon turn into a dirt track entering the Jandia Natural Park, where you will notice the wildness of the landscape and the scarcity of any human traces for kilometers.

 Be careful: the road is made up of dirt and rocks.
 It runs for many kilometers, with difficult sections, but it is surmountable if skilled.
-Tourist guides usually recommend a 4×4, but we did it many times with a normal car.
+Tourist guides usually recommend to rent a 4×4, but we did it many times with a normal car.

 Follow the track along the cost and, after about 18 km, you’ll reach the Punta de Jandia lighthouse, the southernmost point of the island.

 One kilometer before the lighthouse, there is a crossroad with another road along the coast.
 If you take it, you will reach a second smaller lighthouse: Punta Pesebre.
 Along the way, you’ll also find an abandoned aerodrome, which is supposed to be built by Nazi during World War II.